Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 1. Kubernetes Proxy(```kube-proxy```)

 It enables services not in a cluster to communicate with those in a cluster through a network through a set of rules specified by it.
 Kubernetes achieves this using an object called the `DaemonSet` which makes the proxy run in every node in the cluster.

-If your cluster runs the Kubernetes proxy with a `DaemonSet`, you can see the proxies by running this command:
+To see the proxies, we use this:

 ```bash
 $ kubectl get daemonSets --namespace=kube-system kube-proxy

 ```
 The `kube-proxy` can be implemented in three modes:
-- **User space** - Here, the proxy process do not run in the kernel network but in a user process level hence getting its name.
+- **User space** - Here, the proxy process do not run in the kernel network but in a user process level hence its name.
 It's not recommended because it is a slow method.
 - **iptables** - Unlike the User space mode, this mode operates in the kernel and it operates in a round-robin style of scheduling services in a cluster.
 It is not used when there are many services because its style of scheduling may lead to slow performance and depriving more useful services time.
 - **IPVS** - (IP Virtual Server) Operates in the same manner as the **iptables** only that it uses more efficient scheduling algorithms that reduce the delay time.
 Used where there are many services.